Sylvester-Preconditioned Adaptive-Rank Implicit Time Integrators for Advection-Diffusion Equations with Variable Coefficients: Discretization of the Diffusion Operator

 \section{Discretization of the Diffusion Operator}

-We provide a detailed derivation of the matrix formulation of the discretization of the diffusion operator for the two-dimensional advection-diffusion equation with separable diffusion coefficients.
-We consider the discretization of the diffusion term in the $x$-direction, with other directions treated similarly.
-Consider the diffusion term in the $x$-direction:
+We derive the matrix formulation of the discretization of the diffusion operator for the two-dimensional advection-diffusion equation with separable diffusion coefficients.
+We consider the discretization of the diffusion term in the $x$-direction, with other directions treated similarly:

 where the diffusion coefficient is separable: